 - DBngin for managing databases locally

-- Laravel Valet for local development
+- Laravel Valet for local development on PHP projects

 - Transmit to connect to FTP and sFTP servers

 - I use Helo for local mail testing